williamyang1991/GP-UNIT/data_preparation/readme.md

 including dogs, wild animals, birds and vehicles.
 Their class indexes in the original ImageNet 1000 classes are 7∼20, 22, 23, 80∼102, 104, 105, 106, 127, 128, 129, 131∼145, 151∼299, 330∼378,
 380, 382∼388, 407, 436, 468, 511, 555, 586, 609, 627, 654, 656, 675, 717,734, 751, 757, 779, 803, 817, 829, 847, 856, 864, 866, 867, 874.
-We apply truncation trick to the latent codes, and obtain 3K images with truncation threshold of 0.5 and 3K images with truncation threshold of 1.0.
+We apply truncation trick to the latent codes, and obtain 3K images with a truncation threshold of 0.5 and 3K images with a truncation threshold of 1.0.
-After filtering low quality ones, we finally obtain 655 images per domain that are linked across all domains, 600 of which are for training.
+After filtering low quality ones, we finally obtain 655 images per domain that are linked across all domains, 600 of which are used for training.

 **Download**